anttituomola/gofore-gatekeeper/readme.md

 README

-This is a assignment for junior developer position at Gofore.
+This is an assignment for junior developer position at Gofore.
 The original assignment can be found here: https://gofore.com/junior-developer-assignment/
 Please do not use this for your own application, as it probably will do you disservice.

 It's a snake game with a few variations: